Science and The Bible Reconciled - A Project Overview

 Astronomers could never quite tweak an earth-centric planetary system to absolute accuracy.
 They were extremely close, and managed to advance mathematical thinking exponentially in their attempts to do so, but there were obvious gaps that just couldn’t be hashed out.
 Ptolemy’s calculations of planetary paths across the night sky is a perfect example of this.

 Now we find ourselves in a very similar situation.
 Many believers continue to reject all rationality and reason when traditional interpretations of the bible and scientifically proven facts appear to contradict, and find themselves puzzling over many very similar ‘gaps’ in the story.
 Gaps in this case being passages of scripture that read like riddles in the wrong context.
 Gaps in human history that have baffled us for centuries.
 Gaps that I will attempt to show disappear if placed in the right context.
 Like moving the sun to the center of our planetary system.

 Here's the idea the hypothesis was first built around.
-The first few verses of Genesis 6, right at the beginning, is explaining why the flood was necessary.
-And that paragraph is probably one of the least understood, most debated, most wildly speculated verses in all the bible.
+The first four verses of Genesis 6 are explaining why the flood was necessary.
+This passage is probably one of the least understood, most debated, most wildly speculated verses in all the bible.
 These verses are more detailed than the bible typically is, yet no one can seem to agree on what they're talking about ...